rafaellatado/rafaellatado/README.md

 Email: latadorafael@gmail.com
 LinkedIn: https://www.linkedin.com/in/rafaellatado/

-Thank you for taking the time to learn a bit about me!
+Thanks for taking the time to learn a bit about me!